Wondering How To Be Happy? Why That’s the Wrong Question

 When I was younger, I practiced karate at my local dojo.
 I was always so impressed by the black belts because they seemed to be true masters of the martial art…until my sensei told me that getting a black belt only meant that someone had mastered the basics.

-Apparently once a student gets their black belt, that’s when the training REALLY starts (unless, of course, you’re training at Cobra Kai).
+Apparently once a student gets their black belt, that’s when the training REALLY starts.

 After four-plus years of training every day and doing every technique more than 10,000 times, these black belts were only at the beginning of their journey.
 They were still trying to improve on the smallest of details and perfect their craft, even if it meant correcting their hand a fraction of an inch or moving a split-second faster.